getpelican/pelican/docs/settings.rst

 `DEFAULT_LANG`            The default language to use.
 Default is 'en'.
 `DISPLAY_PAGES_ON_MENU`   Display or not the pages on the menu of the template.
                           Templates can follow or not this settings.
+`DIRECT_TEMPLATES`        Tuple, containing templates to render.
+There should be
+                          a html file for each of these templates in the theme.
 `FALLBACK_ON_FS_DATE`     If True, pelican will use the file system dates infos
                           (mtime) if it can't get informations from the metadata?